chasingmaxwell/posts/Getting_Started_With_Meteor.md

 ###Publish/subscribe methods
 Meteor provides a mechanism that sort of "sycs" data between the server and the client.
 The server publishes data sets to the client, and the client can (conditionally) subscribe to that publication.
 I'd encourage you to read the [documentation](https://docs.meteor.com/#/basic/pubsub) on publishing/subscribing in Meteor.

+##A helpful boilerplate
+Through my experiances with Meteor, discovered some useful organization patterns and some packages that enable a lot of commonly nessecary functionality.
+So, I put together a quick boilerplate for Meteor.
+It's a good starting point for Meteor applications, and it may help clarify some parts of Meteor, as it is a working example.
+Check it out on [Github](https://github.com/patrickocoffeyo/meteor-boilerplate)!